lukesc0/lukesc0.github.io/bracket.md

 3. Less than
 4. Maintains a rectangular opening at the center of the bracket to house sensing equipment, such as an accelerometer for vibration testing.

+Our bracket was designed across multiple iterations -- with each, we ran a weight calculation based on the volume of our model and the density of Nylon 12, as well as ran finite element analyses using Siemen's NX.
+For our FEAs we used a simple beam model in place of a milling machine bit and measured deflection based on forces applied in all directions at the end of the beam.
+After each analysis, we cut weight where possible and added strength where needed.

+[FEA image] [first iteration image]

+We also followed general

+In order to make our part 3D printable,

 ### Results

 [back](./)